On the perfomance of a photosystem II reaction centre-based photocell: Results

+Figure \ref{fig:current-power-voltage} presents the characteristic curves for the four spectral densities depicted in Fig. \ref{fig:spectral-densities}.
+For $J_D(\omega)$, $J_1(\omega)$ and $J_2(\omega)$, we present the results obtained both by the hybrid framework and by the approximate Pauli master equation, showing their remarkable agreement for the current and power predictions (consistent with the dynamics shown in Figs. S2 and S4).
+In all the cases, the limit of $\Gamma_R \rightarrow 0$ leads to $\langle I \rangle \rightarrow 0$ defining the maximum available voltage or open circuit regime $eV_{oc}$ which is proportional to the energy gap between the ground state and the state that is directly photo-excited \cite{Creatore2013a} i.e. $eV_{oc}\approx E_1-E_g\approx 1.8\,\textrm{eV}$ .
+In the opposite limit, when $\Gamma_R \rightarrow \infty$, $V \rightarrow 0$.
+In these two extremes the photocell delivers no power.
+For all spectral densities we observe that the current is constant at low voltages and drops off at a characteristic voltage $V$ comparable to $E_{\alpha\beta}$ when the spectral density is $J_D(\omega)$.
+This characteristic voltage increases slightly as the spectral density includes more well-resolved modes.

-The most important feature of Fig. \ref{fig:current-power-voltage} is the fact that the constant current and maximum power are significantly lower for a photocell with a structured environment.
-This contrasts with the power enhancement predicted for a simple light-harvesting device that includes a single resonant mode coherently coupled to electronic transitions \cite{Killoran2015}.
+There are two remarkable features to highlight in Fig. \ref{fig:current-power-voltage}.
+First, the constant current observed for small voltages and the maximum power are significantly lower for a photocell with a structured environment.
+We observe such a reduction even in the case of $J_1(\omega)$ whose central frequency is quasi-resonant with several exciton energy gaps.
+This contrasts with the power enhancement predicted for a simple light-harvesting unit operating under coherent interactions between all states \cite{Killoran2015}.
+Second, the current delivered by a photocell with $J_2(\omega)$ is already quite close to that of $J(\omega)$, confirming that for the performance of the photocell, $J_2(\omega)$ is a good approximation to the full spectral density.